Study the moments that matter with our award-winning faculty.

 Required Capstone Class

-When planning your course of study, think of the third and fourth year as one “package” and keep in mind three general guidelines.
+When planning your course of study keep in mind three general guidelines.

 - A program should provide depth or focus in one field.